Truck Accident Attorneys in Denver, CO

 Truck Accident Liability

-Multiple parties could be responsible for a truck accident, such as the trucking company, the truck manufacturer, and the truck driver.
+Multiple parties could be responsible for a semi-truck accident, such as the trucking company, the truck manufacturer, and the truck driver.
 It is the trucking company’s responsibility to hire safe drivers and ensure their equipment is safe.
 Making sure the truck is not overweight and has sufficient brake pads and safe tires are among the many things that trucking companies cannot overlook.
 Truck operators and trucking companies also have an obligation to comply with regulations enforced by the Federal Motor Carrier Safety Administration (FMCSA).
 49 CFR Parts 300-399 set forth a number of regulations related to Hours of Service, weight limits, overweight trucks, commercial license standards, alcohol and drug testing, special training requirements, inspection, maintenance, repairs, and more.
 Proving a violation of federal trucking regulations would greatly strengthen a truck accident claim.

 Product liability is also a possibility in a truck accident case.
 If any part of the truck was to malfunction, the manufacturer would be at fault.
 Colorado Revised Statutes §§ 13-21-401 through 13-21-406 define product liability, set forth certain presumptions as to when a product may not be considered defective, and discuss inadmissible evidence and product misuse.
 A thorough understanding of product liability laws is essential if a truck accident claim is to be brought on this basis.